 The Company's by-laws provide for indemnification of officers and directors to the fullest extent permitted by New York law.
+Additionally, on October 31, 2023, the Board adopted a form of indemnification agreement (the "Indemnification Agreement") to be entered into between the Company and certain of its officers and each member of its board of directors (each, an "Indemnitee").
+The Indemnification Agreement provides that, subject to certain exceptions (including an Indemnitee's fraud, bad faith or criminal conduct), the Company will, including through advancement of expenses, indemnify each Indemnitee from and against all losses actually and reasonably incurred by or on behalf of the Indemnitee, to the fullest extent permitted by law, in connection with any threatened, pending, or completed action, suit, or proceeding, including any appeals by reason of the Indemnitee's status as a director, officer, employee, or agent of the Company or any other entity the Indemnitee serves at the request of the Company.
 The Company has not advanced any counsel fees or other reasonable fees and expenses to any officer or director under our by-laws.
 In accordance with the requirements of the Business Corporation Law of the State of New York (the "BCL"), in the event the Company advances counsel fees or other reasonable fees and expenses, the individuals on whose behalf any such expenditures are made are required to execute an undertaking to repay such expenses if they are finally found not to be entitled to indemnification under the Company's by-laws or the BCL.